 For DSPS students with accommodations, an EOPS office should work with the DSPS program to determine each students’ ideal “full-time” unit capacity and to co-develop those students’ individual educational plans.

-56204.
+§ 56204.
 Student Served.

 For purposes of allocating EOPS funds, conducting audits and evaluations, an EOPS student served is a person for whom, at minimum, the EOPS program has documentation in the student's file of an EOPS application, Educational Plan, and Mutual Responsibility Contract developed pursuant to Section 56222(c).